-After getting familiarized with the CTET exam pattern, let’s head to the CTET study plan to help you score better in the teaching exams.
+After getting familiarised with the CTET exam pattern, let’s head to the CTET study plan to help you score better in the teaching exams.

-It is important for the CTET candidates to closely look at the syllabus for each topic covered in the exam.
-To help you understand each subject and its syllabus structure, we have created an in-depth analysis for each subject.
-This will help you focus on the important topics and how you should prepare for it.
+It is also essential for candidates to check the CTET syllabus to know the topics covered in the exam.
+We have created an in-depth analysis to help candidates understand each subject and its syllabus structure.
+Furthermore, the analysis helps candidates focus on the important topics and how to prepare them.

 Child Development and Pedagogy

-The main focus is on educational psychology of teaching and learning, relevant to the age group of 11-14 years.
+The main focus of this subject is on the educational psychology of teaching and learning relevant to the age group of 11-14 years.

-- This is the most essential and crucial subject that has its roots in other subjects too.
-So, the candidate needs to give utmost importance to this subjects.
-But he/she must remember not to ignore other subjects as well.
+- Child Development and Pedagogy is the most essential and crucial subject that has roots in other subjects as well.
+So, the candidates need to give utmost importance to this subject.
+However, candidates must not ignore other subjects.

 - Constantly revise, as this subject is theoretical in nature.
-Try to memorize the huge amount of data by the method of analyzing and relating.
+Try to memorise the huge amount of data by the method of analysing and relating.

 - Try to master Pedagogy.
-If you do this, consider that half of the work is done.
+If candidates do this, they have already done half of the work.

 Language I and II

-The candidate needs to master the medium of instruction for both the languages.
+The candidate needs to master the medium of instruction for both languages.

 - Practice solving comprehensions since they can help you score well and take less of your valuable time.
-This is because it will solve a number of questions with a common set of information.
+Furthermore, candidates can solve more questions with a common set of information.

 - Revise grammar and language skills.

-- Solve as many mock tests and practice papers.
-This will give you a strong hold over the exam pattern.
+- Solve as many mock tests and practice papers as possible.
+Practice can help candidates get a stronghold over the exam pattern.

 Mathematics and Science

-- Practice shortcut techniques and learn the squares and cubes of the number up till 20.
+- Practice shortcut techniques and learn the squares and cubes of the number up to 20.

-- Keep revising science as it is difficult to grasp things in one go and in the last minute.
+- Keep revising Science as it is difficult to grasp things in one go and at the last minute.

-- Refer to books from NCERT for class 6-8 as most of the questions will be based on and revolve around them.
+- Refer to NCERT books for classes 6 to 8, as most of the questions will be based on and revolve around them.

 - Use diagrams and link words to make concepts clearer and easily understandable.